SteveJustin1963/tec-SNARC-NN/README.md

 ## Stochastic Neural Analog Reinforcement Calculator

+The Stochastic Neural Analog Reinforcement Calculator (SNARC) described in the provided information is a machine designed by Marvin Minsky in the early days of artificial intelligence research.
+While the exact technical details and implementation of SNARC are not explicitly mentioned in the given information, some general characteristics of the machine are described.

+SNARC is described as a randomly connected network of approximately 40 Hebb synapses.
+Each synapse has a memory that holds the probability of a signal coming in one input and another signal coming out of the output.
+The machine has a probability knob that adjusts the likelihood of signal propagation.
+When the probability signal passes through, a capacitor stores this information and engages a clutch.
+A large motor connected to a chain then checks the engagement of the clutch across all 40 synapse machines.
+The chain captures the most recent updates of the probabilities, as the capacitor can only retain information for a certain amount of time.

+Based on this description, it can be inferred that SNARC incorporates analog circuitry to handle the signal propagation, storage, and engagement processes.
+The machine likely employs electronic components such as capacitors, motor mechanisms, and chains for its operation.

+It's important to note that the information provided is limited, and without further technical documentation or details, it's challenging to provide a comprehensive understanding of the specific technology and circuitry employed in SNARC.

 ## code1
 This updated C code now implements a basic form of a supervised learning neural network, specifically a feed-forward artificial neural network (ANN) with a single hidden layer.
 The network consists of 8 input neurons, 4 hidden neurons, and 1 output neuron.